Feeling Anxious? 3 Things Financial Advisors Say You Should Do This Week

 “If you don’t have any life insurance, just having the downtime and potentially even the boredom to explore options now can be advantageous, because one thing about life insurance is always true: the younger you are, the less expensive it will be,” says Kerri Moriarty, a financial business strategist based in Boston.

 Also, life insurance is cheaper than you think it is.
-For example, rates start at just $5 a month at this online insurance company.
+For example, rates start at just $16 a month at an online insurance company called Bestow.
 If you’re under the age of 54, you can get a free quote without a medical exam or any pushy sales calls.

 “Like preparing a will, life insurance is a topic that often gets put off,” says Warren A. Ward, a certified financial planner whose business, WWA Planning & Investments, is located near Indianapolis.
 “Neither is fun, but we suggest that people think in terms of ‘giving away money’ in both situations.”

-Getting a quote takes about five minutes, tops.
+Getting a quote from Bestow takes about five minutes, tops.

 2. Start Investing — Really